aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-potx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a EXCEL to POTX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and POTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+<h2>Why to Convert</h2>

+For a Python developer, the need to convert EXCEL to POTX files may arise due to various reasons.
+For example, if the developer is creating an application that requires the user to upload an EXCEL file and then convert it into a POTX file, then the conversion process needs to be automated.
+This is where Aspose.Total for Python via .NET API comes in handy.

+<h2>How Aspose.Total helps for excel to potx conversion</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including EXCEL and POTX files.
+It helps to automate the conversion process by providing a two-step solution.
+Firstly, the EXCEL file is converted to PDF using the Aspose.Cells for Python via .NET API.
+After that, the created PDF is saved into the desired Microsoft PowerPoint format using the PowerPoint Python API, Aspose.Slides for Python via .NET.
+This helps to quickly and easily convert EXCEL to POTX files without any manual intervention.

 {{% /blocks/products/pf/feature-page-summary %}}